Narration in this promotional video is AI-generated.

 If you want to build faster, deadlier, and more memorable boss encounters for your 5e campaign, explore the Legendary Lairs series and other MageGate Games GM tools.

-Series Sampler (PDF only at DRPG)
+Series Sampler (PDF at MageGate Store)

-Freebies (PDF only at DTRPG)
+Freebies (PDF at MageGate Store)